ENGLISH 12, PART 1

 In this module, students gain a comprehension of the following:

-- How to use satire and other narrative techniques to develop a story.
+- Students will use satire and other narrative techniques to develop a story.

-- Be able to understand different poetic techniques and figures of speech.
+- Students will write poetry using various poetic techniques and figures of speech.

-- How to use valid sources to conduct research on an assigned topic.
+- Students will use valid sources to conduct research on an assigned topic.

 This course covers the following topics: